umarhassan-mitodl/18.336-spring-2009/content/pages/syllabus.md

 The course is inspired by the following books, which are all recommended:

-LeVeque, Randall J. [*Finite Difference Methods for Ordinary and Partial Differential Equations: Steady-State and Time-Dependent Problems*](http://sgpwe.izt.uam.mx/files/users/uami/mlss/documentos/LeVequeRJ.pdf).
+LeVeque, Randall J. {{% resource_link "7332fb79-85cd-4873-8e59-88bfcaa0937f" "*Finite Difference Methods for Ordinary and Partial Differential Equations: Steady-State and Time-Dependent Problems*" %}}.
 Philadelphia, PA: Society for Industrial and Applied Mathematics, 2007.
 ISBN: 9780898716290.

-———. [*Finite Volume Methods for Hyperbolic Problems*](http://depts.washington.edu/clawpack/book.html).
+———. {{% resource_link "6745df2e-132f-49a0-832c-7f0e9464b99a" "*Finite Volume Methods for Hyperbolic Problems*" %}}.
 Cambridge texts in applied mathematics.
 Cambridge, UK: Cambridge University Press, 2002.
 ISBN: 9780521009249.

 Fletcher, C. A. J. *Computational Techniques for Fluid Dynamics.
 Fundamental and General Techniques Volume I*.
 Springer series in computational physics.
 New York, NY: Springer-Verlag, 1996.
 ISBN: 9783540530589.